About Ann Roecker

 What is Apologetics Fiction?

-Apologetics fiction entertains readers like any good story, but it also seeks to answer readers’ questions about God, Jesus, the Bible, and life.
+Little does Emery know that she’s stepped into apologetics fiction — fiction that entertains like any story but it also seeks to answer readers’ questions about God, Jesus Christ, and the Bible, and model how they apply to real life.
+This sounds interesting, right?
+But does it matter?

 #1: Students are leaving the church.

-Let’s get real, most young adults won’t study tomes on apologetics to find answers to their questions about God.
-But, they will read a good story.
-Groundbreaking apologetics fiction like The Revelation of Emery Audubon is an innovative way to learn about Jesus Christ and find answers to hard questions about faith — while enjoying a good story!
+Let’s get real, most teens and young adults aren’t going to study tomes on apologetics to find answers to their questions about God.
+But, they will read a good story like The Revelation of Emery Audubon.

 #2: It’s better to win our spiritual battles than to lose them.

 Apologetics fiction also provides a compelling alternative to the overdose of stories about witches, wizards, and zombies claiming to win battles.
-But do these characters use tactics that equip us to win our own battles in real life?
+But these characters use tactics that don’t equip us to win our own spiritual battles, battles that impact our real lives.

 So, what does equip us to win our spiritual battles?
 Read The Revelation of Emery Audubon to find out how one college student uses the Bible to fight her battle against the evil that is deeply entrenched at her university and is now out to ruin her life.